F-Stack/f-stack/doc/F-Stack_Development_Guide.md

 # F-Stack Development Guide

-With the rapid development of NIC, the poor performance of data packets processing with Linux kernel has become the bottleneck.
-However the rapid development of the Internet needs high performance of network processing, kernel bypass has caught more and more attention.
-There are various similar technologies appear, such as DPDK, NETMAP and PF_RING.
-The main idea of kernel bypass is that Linux is only used to deal with control flow, all data streams are processed in user space.
-Therefore kernel bypass can avoid performance bottlenecks caused by kernel packet copy, thread scheduling, system calls and interrupt.
-Further more, kernel bypass can achieve higher performance with multi optimizing methods.
-Within various techniques, DPDK has been widely used because of its more thorough isolation from kernel scheduling and active community support.
+With the rapid development of Network Interface Cards the poor performance of data packet processing with the Linux kernel has become the bottleneck in modern network systems.
+Yet, the increasing demands of the Internet's growth demand a higher performant network processing solution.
+Kernel bypass has emerged to catch more and more attention.
+There are various similar technologies such as: DPDK, NETMAP and PF_RING.
+The main idea of kernel bypass is that Linux is only used to deal with control flow; all data streams are processed in user space.
+Therefore, kernel bypass can avoid performance bottlenecks caused by kernel packet copying, thread scheduling, system calls, and interrupts.
+Furthermore, kernel bypass can achieve higher performance with multi-optimizing methods.
+Within various techniques, DPDK has been widely used because of it's more thorough isolation from kernel scheduling and active community support.

-F-Stack is an open source network framework with high performance based on DPDK.
-With follow characteristics
+F-Stack is an open source high performant network framework based on DPDK with the following characteristics:

-1. Ultra high network performance which can achieve network card under full load, 10 million concurrent, five million RPS, 1 million CPS.
+1. Ultra high network performance which the network card can achieve under full load: 10 million concurrent connections, 5 million RPS, 1 million CPS.
-2. Transplant FreeBSD 11.01 user space stack, provides a complete stack function, cut a great amount of irrelevant features.
-Therefore greatly enhance the performance.
+2. Transplant FreeBSD 11.01 user space stack, which provides a complete stack function, and cut a great amount of irrelevant features.
+This greatly enhances network performance.
-3. Support Nginx, Redis and other mature applications, service can easily use F-Stack
+3. Support Nginx, Redis, and other mature applications.
+Services can easily use F-Stack.
-4. With Multi-process architecture, easy to extend
+4. Easy to extend with multi-process architecture.
-5. Provide micro thread interface.
-Various applications with long time consuming can easily use F-Stack to get high performance without processing complex asynchronous logic.
+5. Provides micro thread interface.
+Various applications with stateful applications can easily use F-Stack to get high performance without processing complex asynchronous logic.
-6. Provide Epoll/kqueue interface that allow many kinds of applications easily use F-Stack
+6. Provide an Epoll/Kqueue interface that allow many kinds of applications to easily use F-Stack.

 ## Structure of F-Stack code